tpb1908/HN/README.md

 Media service for TTS

 Better offline storage system

 =======
 ## Refactoring plan

-Fragment structure
+- [x] Fragment structure
-Three booleans, for views, data, and context
+- [x] Three booleans, for views, data, and context
-One application level 'loader' which switches based on network Loader has set of Ids
+- [x] One application level 'loader'
+- [ ] which switches based on network
+- [ ]Loader has sets of Ids

-Enums for page
+- [ ]Enums for page
-Rewrite database and listeners
+- [ ]Rewrite database and listeners